Accounting and Finance

 With interests spanning Strategy, International Business, Innovation and Entrepreneurship, the group delivers world-leading research on advantage creation and exploitation in national and international contexts.
 Members of the group address key issues in these fields relevant to both academics and practitioners, with a growing depth of expertise in innovation and entrepreneurship.
 The group also explores themes that sit at the intersection of Strategy, International Business and Entrepreneurship.
 Members seek to support organisations seeking sustainable growth and competitive advantage opportunities, both small and more corporate, local and international.

 Work, Organisation and Management

-Research in WOM is concerned with understanding organizations, workers and society.
-Group members pursue research across organization studies, organizational behaviour and HRM, for the purpose of enhancing health and well-being among workers, and improving sustainability within organizations.
+Research in WOM is concerned with understanding organisations, workers and society.
+Group members pursue research across organisation studies, organisational behaviour and HRM, for the purpose of enhancing health and well-being among workers, and improving sustainability within organisations.
 The Group has a strong track-record in institutional work studies, advancement of qualitative methodology, as well as research on work-life experiences, leadership, employee well-being, personality development and assessment, and inclusive and strategic human resource management practices.

 The School Senior Management Team consists of the School Dean, Deputy Dean, Associate Dean for Research, Associate Deans Undergraduate, Postgraduate, and MBA, the Associate Dean International, all Subject Group Heads, and the Head of School Operations.